MajorDP/Ecommerce/README.md

 ## ✨ Latest Changes

+- **Minor fixes throughout the app**

+  - Components sorted for improved comprehension
+  - Code refactoring for /account for proper use of server/client components
+  - Code refactoring for /browse to minimize amount of API requests
+  - Code refactoring for /browse/product/[id] to minimize props passed down to child components
+  - General code cleanup

+  - Added pagination for PaginatedProductList when displaying all products

+  - /browse/[category] replaced by search params-based category search

 - **Responsive Design**:
   - Pages `/browse/product/post` and `/browse/product/edit` are being optimized for responsiveness.
 - **Product Variations**: